philostler/acts_as_executor/README.markdown

 # acts_as_executor has been DEPRECATED and is no longer actively developed or maintained.
-This repository exists as a reference.
-Take a look at [Alloy][alloy] which interacts with Java's Executor framework via a fluent interface.
+This repository exists as a reference only.

 # acts_as_executor